 How to use B-flat Thumb Key

-The reason why the B-flat thumb key is so useful is that if you hold down the B-flat thumb key, it does not affect the other notes, so you can play without holding it down.
-The only exception is the high F#, for which you have to release the B-flat thumb key.
-(I’ll explain why later.)
+The B-flat thumb key is particularly useful because when you press it, it doesn’t affect the other notes, allowing you to play without continuously holding it down.
+The only exception is the high F#, where you need to release the B-flat thumb key.
+(I’ll explain the reason for this later.)

 If the key is C major or the key signature is in the # series, do not hold down the B-flat thumb key.
 If you need to play the B-flat (or A#), hold it down in the normal way.